yoones/rails-has_many-through-view/README.md

 - Create a model for this new table (https://github.com/yoones/rails-has_many-through-view/blob/master/app/models/project_investor.rb)
 - Then add `has_many through` relationships in models `project` and `investor`

-# TODO
+# Rspec

-- Add specs for this POC.
+I wrote specs only for Project model to ensure the relationship works properly.